Authored by the expert who managed and guided the team behind the Peru Property Pack

 Sources: World Bank, Trading Economics, Inter-American Development Bank

-10) Luxury penthouses in Lima will face more demand as affluent buyers crave exclusive urban living experiences
+10) Demand for luxury penthouses in Lima will grow as affluent buyers seek exclusive urban living experiences

 Luxury penthouses in Lima are catching the eye of affluent buyers looking for exclusive urban living.

-Peru's stable economic growth and solid monetary policy have led to an increase in high-net-worth individuals, who are drawn to Lima's upscale living options.
-The city's growing urban population also boosts the demand for housing in well-connected areas with top-notch amenities.
+Peru's stable economic growth and solid monetary policy have led to an increase in high-net-worth individuals.
+These wealthy buyers are drawn to Lima's promise of exclusive urban experiences.
+As the city's population swells, the need for housing in prime areas with top-notch amenities grows too.

 Urbanization in Peru is on the rise, with the urban population growing at a steady rate of 1.1578% in 2023.